brabster/tw-site/src/pages/articles/2018-08-19-setting-up-a-gatsby-site/index.md

 The CSP headers disallowed it because they only allow images to be served from 'self' and Google Analytics.

 It took  about 10 commits before I was happy-ish with the headers and the site was working without any errors in the JavaScript console.
-The site gets a B+ right now, with the remaining issues being slightly-too-lax Content Security Policy specifications.
+The site gets a B+ right now, with the remaining issues being Content Security Policy specifications that are a little more lenient than we'd ideally like.
 It looks like the Gatsby team is [working on dealing with those remaining issues](https://github.com/gatsbyjs/gatsby/issues/3758).

 The CSP headers I ended up with were quite verbose, and Gatsby's config file is JS, so I added a bit of code to make things a little more maintainable.